silktide/syringe/README.md

 * `addConfigFile($file, $alias = "")`

-  Adds a new file path to load configuration from, optionally with an alias to prefix it's keys with
+  Adds a new file path to load configuration from, optionally with an alias to prefix its keys with
 * `addConfigFiles(array $files)`

   Adds several config files in one go.
 Elements with numeric keys are added without an alias, otherwise the key is used as the alias for that file: